Skip to main content

 Using the short end of the nut driver here is good because there is room to get a lot of leverage on the turns

-Taylor LaMantia - Reply
+Taylor LaMantia - Resolved on Release Reply

 Remember to take the paper sheet off of all the mounts before assembly.

-Jake vanderheijden - Reply
+Jake vanderheijden - Resolved on Release Reply

 I found that the 4-40 x 1/4" bolts in this step were too short if the washer was used.
 So you may have to tighten the nut onto the bolt without a washer, it just may dig into the wood a little bit.

-Cole Zehe - Reply
+Cole Zehe - Resolved on Release Reply

 • It may also be helpful to use a pair of tweezers to gently place the sensor into the slot and align the leads.
 Do not use tweezers to push down on the sensor!
 Use a stronger tool for applying pressure.